usnistgov/microbial-lims/README.md

 Currently, @jat is using [LinkML](https://linkml.io/) to implement the data model in the file [`microbial_experiment.yaml`](microbial_experiment.yaml), which allows for validation and generation of JSONSchema outputs via that tool's ["generators"](https://linkml.io/linkml/generators/json-schema.html) feature.
-Ther eis no GUI for this directly, but @jat uses Visual Studio Code with the following directive at the top of the file to make use of VSCode's YAML validation feature:
+There is no GUI for this directly, but @jat uses Visual Studio Code with the following directive at the top of the file to make use of VSCode's YAML validation feature:

 ```